albert-wang/represent/README.md

 	e              | A high precision representation of e [v;v;v;v]      | Matrix.
 Each vector must have the same size.
 Row-major.
 May omit the []s for the vectors. ident()        | Identity matrix
-	{guid}         | A 128-bit GUID.
-The character '-' is ignored here.
-Hex only.
 	`string`       | A string.
 Valid escape characters are \`.wrq1w1

 Allowed operators are: